 John G. Fee

-Fee and other Berea College founders believed that to oppose slavery without opposing the American caste system would continue to breed social inequality.
+Fee and other Berea College founders believed that opposing slavery without opposing the American caste system would continue to breed social inequality.
 From its founding, the college was an anomaly — an interracial, co-educational, cohabitating institution, opposed to slavery and caste within an antebellum, slaveholding South.
 To break the system of caste, the school founders committed themselves to providing a church and free education to all.
-Basing his argument for inclusive education on a strict understanding of the Christian gospel, in 1847 Fee published an antislavery manual in Maysville, Kentucky.
-His writing advocated the oneness of the entire human race, an extremely controversial belief in his day, in which he stated “God hath made of one blood all nations of men.”
+Fee based his argument for inclusive education on a strict understanding of the Christian gospel.
+In 1847, he published an antislavery manual in Maysville, Kentucky.
+His writing advocated the oneness of the entire human race.
+This was an extremely controversial belief in his day, in which he stated “God hath made of one blood all nations of men.”